goschtl/zope/zope-story-website/trunk/src/index.rst

-Welcome to the Zope Community
+Welcome to the Zope Framework
 =============================

 We are devoted to solutions to the perennial problems encountered